 Eczema is a chronic skin condition that causes areas of dry, irritated, itchy skin.
 Patients with eczema experience “flare-ups” during which symptoms appear, worsen and then subside.
-Board-certified dermatologist Dr. Shari Hicks-Graham specializes in eczema treatments for children, teenagers and adults in the Columbus and Upper Arlington area.
+Board-certified dermatologist Dr. Shari Hicks-Graham specializes in eczema treatments for children, teenagers and adults in the Greater Columbus area.

 Eczema, also known as “atopic dermatitis,” is a skin condition that is noted by:

 The symptoms may appear for a period of time and then resolve.
 Some patients go several years before their eczema flares up again.
 The most common areas that are affected by eczema are the: